 When you hop off the railcar there are markings along the way that tell you which house(s) to stop and ask for food.
 Houses are uniquely marked that have a dog or a “kind woman.”
 You never knock on the front door, but rather humbly knock on the back door.
 You are simply looking for food and a place of shelter.”

 Hobo signs from book written by John Larsen.

-Come to Fairmont and travel back in time by visiting the Hobo Camp which is located near Heritage Acres and in between George Lake and Sisseton Lake.
-It was strategically placed near the railroad tracks that run between the lakes.
+Come to Fairmont and travel back in time by visiting the Hobo Camp which was strategically located near Heritage Acres and in between George Lake and Sisseton Lake.
+The camp was placed near the railroad tracks that run between the lakes where fish were abundant.
 Hundreds of hobos stayed here during the 1920-1950s and were a common sight.
-Most were downtrodden looking for food, conversation and a place to sleep.
+Most were downtrodden looking for food, conversation, and a place to sleep.

 path to Fairmont hobo camp